kl408/kl408/README.md

 ### Hi! 🌱

 I'm Kristy (she/her)!
-I'm a product designer with a background in computer science.
-I'll be graduating from Hunter College in Spring '22.
+I'm a product designer with a background in computer science, graduating from Hunter College in Spring '22.
+Asides from product design, I also do web development, video game design, and volunteer for educational and professional development programs on the side.

-- 🎨 Incoming Product Design Intern @ Shopify
+🎨 Incoming Product Design Intern @ Shopify

-- 💖 Traditional and digital artist and skincare enthusiast
+💛 Traditional and digital artist and skincare enthusiast

 <!--